gimenete/unicycle/README.md

 ## Import from Sketch

-Unicycle provides a Sketch plugin to exoport a selection and convert it to a component.
+Unicycle provides a Sketch plugin to export a selection and convert it to a component.
 The result is not perfect but the CSS and the HTML structure is optimal and semantic to be as simple as possible to fine tune.

 ![Import from Sketch](/screenshots/import-from-sketch.png?raw=true "Import from Sketch")